frankshearar/Home/Enable-repeatable-builds-for-PackageReference-based-projects.md

    b.
 If Feed has only these versions: 4.0.0, 4.6.0, 5.0.0 then NuGet resolves to 4.6.0

-2. If a range or floating version is specified - NuGet resolves to the lowest version specified in that range or that satisfies the floating expression.
+2. If a range is specified - NuGet resolves to the lowest version specified in that range or that satisfies the floating expression.
 E.g.

    Feed has only these versions for My.Sample.Lib: 4.0.0, 4.6.0, 5.0.0